jexla/ST-As2-BlackJack/README.md

-# Software Testing - Stefan Grace - Assignment 2 - Blackjack
+# Software Testing - Dylan Williams - Assignment 2 - Blackjack

 * REQ_1: When the program starts, the message “Welcome to Blackjack!” should be displayed to the console.